Protostellar disks in their natural habitat -- the formation of protostars and their accretion disks in the turbulent and magnetized interstellar medium: Methods

 For our zoom-in simulations, once a cell has reached the temperature floor and the cell has a density greater than $\rho_{\rm core} = 5 \times 10^{-18}$ g cm$^{-3}$, it is flagged as having entered the barotropic regime.
 The pressure of these cells is determined by their density alone, with the following equation of state \citep[which is a fit to the radiative calculations of ][]{wurster2018collapse}:

 where $n = \frac{\rho} {\mu \, m_{\rm p}}$ with $\mu \approx 2.381$, $m_{\rm p}$ being the proton mass, and $c_{s,0}=0.22\,{\rm km\, s}^{-1}$ as well as $n_1 = 2.0 \times 10^{10}\, {\rm cm}^{-3}$, $n_2 = 2.5\times 10^{14}\,{\rm cm}^{-3}$ and $n_3 = 1.0 \times 10^{20}\,{\rm cm\textbf{}}^{-3}$, to match the default parameters in the utilized chemical library.
 This is the equation of state utilized in the simulations of isolated cloud-core collapse of \citet{mayer25isolated}.
 The temperature floor above is chosen such that there is no pressure jump at the transition between the cooling- and barotropic regimes\footnote{Due to the jump in molecular weight there is however formally a jump in temperature, but since the barotropic regime denotes where we do not model the temperature independent of density anymore, this is of no concern.}.
 Equation \eqref{eq: eos} includes a transition from the isothermal regime to adiabatic heating of gas (modeling the formation of the first Larson core) to the stage of hydrogen dissociation and proceeding to a second adiabatic phase that leads to the formation of the second Larson core at stellar-core densities.
-We thereby obtain a basic model for the temperature evolution in the total range of densities in our simulation, which extends from the hot-phase ISM at $n < 10^{-3} {\rm cm}^{-3}$ to stellar core densities of $n > 10^{20} {\rm cm}^{-3}$.
+We note here that this equation of state represents a fit to the temperature evolution of the \textit{densest} fluid element in the simulation of \cite{wurster2018collapse}, and as such it systematically underestimates the temperature of any material that collapses later, which includes the entire protostellar disk.
+With the above prescription for the temperature evolution, we obtain a basic model for the temperature evolution in the total range of densities in our simulation, which extends from the hot-phase ISM at $n < 10^{-3} {\rm cm}^{-3}$ to stellar core densities of $n > 10^{20} {\rm cm}^{-3}$.